-The upgraded 1.7-litre engine also brings better fuel economy and lower road tax costs – fuel consumption has improved by 10mpg to 67.8mpg combined and CO2 emissions are down by 20g/km to 110g/km resulting in road tax costing £20 a year.
+The upgraded 1.7-litre engine also brings better fuel economy and efficiency – fuel consumption has improved by 10mpg to 67.8mpg combined and CO2 emissions are down by 20g/km to 110g/km.
 Sprinting from 0-62mph takes 10 seconds – faster than 1.6-litre rivals such as the VW Passat (10.8 seconds) and Ford Mondeo (12.3 seconds).

 Another bonus is that the old six-speed automatic gearbox has been ditched for a modern dual-clutch version with seven speeds, which provides smooth shifts and doesn’t harm fuel economy.

 The Kia Optima was awarded five stars when it was crash tested by Euro NCAP.
 It’s based on the Sorento that was given one of the highest occupant protection scores in its class, so you can be assured it’s a safe car to transport your family in.

 The saloon can be equipped with all the active and passive safety systems that are currently available on rivals – adaptive cruise control, blind-spot detection, rear cross-traffic alert (which tells you when a car is approaching if you are pulling out of a parking space) and an emergency city braking system that can also recognise pedestrians.